ulampinoy/pixeleden-cactus/_posts/2019-11-18-graphic-art-incredibles-2.md

 <img class="xwide" src="/assets/images/incredibles2_portfolio-15.png" alt="">

-I cannot relay more when you said:
+I cannot relay more when he said:
 > "One of the hardest things to do was this cereal box where a character illustration appears next to one of our real characters..."

 ![](/assets/images/incredibles2_portfolio-08.jpg)